MARK PELLINGTON is a filmmaker based in Los Angeles.

 That year, Pellington also Executive Produced a documentary called "Our Town" by director Scott Kennedy.
 It was nominated for an Independent Spirit Award.

-He continued to work commercially, shooting campaigns for Subaru, Lowe’s, Honda and Cingular – the latter a collaboration with Savion Glover.
+He continued to direct commercials, shooting campaigns for Subaru, Lowe’s, Honda and Cingular – the latter a collaboration with Savion Glover.

 In the summer of ‘2007 Mark Pellington directed his fourth feature, “Henry Poole is Here”.

-A personal uplifting story about hope and faith the film stars Luke Wilson, Rahda Mitchell, and Adriana Barraza.
-The film by Lakeshore Entertainment premiered at the Sundance Film Festival and was released by Overture Films in the Fall of 08’.
+A personal uplifting story about hope and faith, the film stars Luke Wilson, Rahda Mitchell, and Adriana Barraza.
+The film premiered at the Sundance Film Festival and was released by Overture Films in the Fall of 2008.

 In early 2009, Pellington directed the CBS pilot, BACK, an intense mystery featuring Skeet Ulrich as a man returning home after disappearing in the tragedy of 9-11.